Iceland’s Best Hiking Routes

 The landscape is usually golden brown all over the country, if not white.
 In May and June, there is no darkness at night.
 In May, the endless sunsets and sunrises start to kick in.
 In September, however, the nights are dark and the Northern Lights may appear in the sky.

 The accessibility of the trails depends highly on the actual weather conditions, on the area, and on the type of terrain, you would like to hike.
-If the winter was bad, then May is not a good option for hiking as there can be still plenty of snow, especially at higher altitudes.
+If the winter was bad, then May is not a good option for hiking as there can still BE plenty of snow, especially at higher altitudes.

 Even if the weather is excellent all around the country, the Highlands are still inaccessible in May due to bad road conditions and snow.
 Some shorter and less remote trails, however, such as the Reykjadalur Hot Spring Hike, the Glymur Waterfall Hike, or the Thorsmörk Volcano Hike, can be completed in spring and autumn as well.